 Terms of Service

-CHUTE SAAS TERMS AND CONDITIONS THESE TERMS AND CONDITIONS, INCLUDING ANY EXHIBITS OR ADDENDA ATTACHED HERETO (THE “T&Cs”), TOGETHER WITH THE APPLICABLE PURCHASE ORDER UNDER WHICH SERVICES ARE ORDERED GOVERNS CHUTE’S PROVISION OF THOSE SERVICES AND CUSTOMER’S USE OF THOSE SERVICES.
-THE COSTUMER MEANS THE LEGAL ENTITY WHICH ENTERS INTO A PURCHASE ORDER WITH CHUTE SUBJECT TO THESE T&Cs.
+CHUTE SAAS TERMS AND CONDITIONS – UPDATED 2018/04/30 CHUTE SAAS TERMS AND CONDITIONS.
+THESE TERMS AND CONDITIONS, INCLUDING ANY EXHIBITS OR ADDENDA ATTACHED HERETO (THE “T&Cs”), TOGETHER WITH THE APPLICABLE PURCHASE ORDER UNDER WHICH SERVICES ARE ORDERED GOVERNS CHUTE’S PROVISION OF THOSE SERVICES AND CUSTOMER’S USE OF THOSE SERVICES.
+THE CUSTOMER MEANS THE LEGAL ENTITY WHICH ENTERS INTO A PURCHASE ORDER WITH CHUTE SUBJECT TO THESE T&Cs.

 1.2 Services.
 Chute shall provide certain hosting and related services to Customer, which shall include access and a license to the Chute API and Chute Management Platform, (collectively, the “Services”), as specifically set forth in one or more purchase orders (each a “PO”) attached hereto and incorporated herein provided that any change to the terms of these T&Cs within a PO will apply only to the Services described in such PO.